 Dr. Dorothy R. Carter (Ph.D., Georgia Institute of Technology) is an Assistant Professor in the Industrial-Organizational Psychology program at the University of Georgia.
 Her research focuses on leadership and teamwork in organizations.
 Dr. Carter is the director of the Leadership, Innovation, Networks, and Collaboration (LINC) Laboratory at UGA.
 The LINC lab seeks to uncover the factors that enable teams and larger collectives to tackle complex challenges in contexts such as the military, medicine, scientific collaboration, and long-duration space exploration.

 Dr. Carter's current research is supported by funding from the National Aeronautical and Space Agency (NASA), the National Science Foundation (NSF), the National Institutes of Health (NIH), and the Army Research Institute (ARI).
-Her research has appeared in outlets such as Journal of Applied Psychology, American Psychologist, Journal of Management, The Leadership Quarterly, Group and Organization Management, Human Resource Management Review, The Oxford Handbook of Leadership, and The Handbook of Industrial, Work, and Organizational Psychology.
+Her publications have appeared in outlets such as Journal of Applied Psychology, American Psychologist, Journal of Management, The Leadership Quarterly, Group and Organization Management, Human Resource Management Review, The Oxford Handbook of Leadership, and The Handbook of Industrial, Work, and Organizational Psychology.

 - Teamwork processes and performance